Wildlife You'll See In South Africa, Ranked

 Herds of zebra are a sight to behold on safari, but their anti-social behaviour gets a demerit from us.
 Zebra are 7/10.

 These beautiful, slender big cats are famous as the fastest animals in the world.
 However, what they have in speed they lose in strength, so unfortunately many of their kills are stolen by packs of lions and hyenas :(

 Fast, elegant and incredible to see in-the-flesh, cheetahs get an 8/10.

 Hippos are the ultimate aquatic tanks.
 These immovable behemoths are equipped with unpiercable skin and much faster than they look - speedy on land and unbelievably mobile in water.
 Humans cannot outrun or outswim them.
-Hippos appear pudgy and cute, especially babies, but it only takes a second for them to open their mouths and reveal powerful, intimidating tusks.
-Despite being strict herbivores, you wouldn't want to get on the wrong side of one of these guys!
+Seriously, don't try it.
+Hippos appear pudgy and cute (especially babies) but it only takes a second for them to open their mouths and reveal powerful, intimidating tusks.
+Despite being strict herbivores, you wouldn't want to get on the wrong side of one of these river puffs!